 The gastric bypass offers the greatest weight loss potential of any of the three major weight loss surgery procedures we offer.
 Patients can expect to lose up to 80% of their excess body weight over the course of a year or two after surgery.
 As with every bariatric procedure however, a patient’s dedication to bettering their lifestyle will go a long way to achieving these goals.

 Gastric bypass surgery also offers significant improvement or resolution of many of the diseases associated with morbid obesity.
 Interestingly, many patients will see a complete remission of type-2 diabetes within a few weeks, even days, after surgery.
-We believe that after a gastric bypass, the bacterial composition of the gut changes, promoting balanced secretion of insulin and in turn regulating blood sugar.
+We believe that after a gastric bypass, the bacterial composition of the gut changes, better regulating blood sugar.

 Recovery after Gastric Bypass

 Recovery after a laparoscopic gastric bypass procedure is usually much shorter and less painful than traditional open surgery.
 However it is still major surgery and proper recovery protocols should be followed closely as per the post-surgical packet patients will receive from our office.

 Patients will usually spend two nights in the hospital for observation and to ensure there are no leaks in the staple line.
 Any complications may extend this hospital stay.
 Patients should be able to return to work within four weeks and should be able to resume normal activity within 6 weeks.
 Patients should be mindful however, that lifting heavy objects or performing strenuous exercise activity should not be done until cleared by our office.

 - The average excess weight loss after the gastric bypass (Roux-en-Y) procedure is generally greater than with purely restrictive procedures such as the gastric sleeve and gastric band